 This kind of performance in market research has been unheard of.
 Before we explain why it is now possible, let’s start by dismissing the idea that market research needs a special kind of dialer design.
 It simply isn’t true.
 Let’s add some emphasis to this – it totally isn’t true.

 Just as in other outbound markets, there is a widely held view in market research that the right predictive solution is an algorithmic one based on the specific behaviour of interviewers.
 An algorithmic approach (based around mathematical formula) is not just wrong for market research, it is wrong for all outbound activity.
 The only way to achieve reasonable predictive performance and avoid unacceptable nuisance calls is to adopt the simulation approach taken by Sytel.

 Some readers brought up with other dialers in market research may not necessarily agree with this.
-A debate on the merits of specific dialers is beyond the scope of this paper, but we are very keen that anyone reading this document should set aside any bad dialing design ideas they may have picked up.
-So if you think that market research needs a different approach and the material we provide, here and elsewhere, doesn’t convince you otherwise, then email or phone us so we can set matters right for you.
+A debate on the merits of specific dialers is beyond the scope of this page, but we are very keen that the reader should set aside any bad dialing design ideas they may have picked up.
+So if you think that market research needs a different approach and the material we provide, here and elsewhere, doesn’t convince you otherwise, then contact us so we can set matters right for you.

 Dialers and performance in Market Research

 There’s just one reason to buy a predictive dialer and that is to generate predictive gain.
 This is the extra talk time per agent hour that can be obtained on a predictive campaign, compared with a progressive campaign when only one outside line is dialled each time an agent becomes free.